-Tropical storm warnings are out for the Volusia/Brevard County line in Florida to Edisto Beach, S.C.
-The storm is expected to eventually move southwest and the Georgia coast could see heavy rains.
+Tropical storm warnings were issued for the Volusia/Brevard County line in Florida to Edisto Beach, S.C., and watches from Edisto Beach to the Santee River.
+The storm is expected to eventually move southwest and the Georgia coast and northern Florida could see heavy rains starting Sunday and into next week.

 Higher than normal tides will be crashing against the Southeastern coast and may cause flooding.
-Heavy rain is forecast.
+Heavy rain is forecast and dangerous surf was expected along the coasts of northeastern Florida, Georgia and South Carolina over the holiday weekend.